practicalwriter/owncloud_quickstart/index.md

 - Add files from your mobile to ownCloud
 - Share files with other ownCloud users and groups

-The easiest way to install the ownCloud app log in using a web browser on your mobile device.
-You will find links to download the iOS and Android apps on your Personal page.
+To install the ownCloud app, log into your ownCloud account using a web browser on your mobile device.
+You will find links to download the iOS and Android apps on your *Personal* page.
 Links and further information are available on the ownCloud [installation page](https://owncloud.org/install/).

-From there, a connection wizard help you access your ownCloud server.
+From there, a connection wizard will help you connect to your ownCloud server.